maubanel/UE5-Blueprints/user-input/README.md

 ##### `Step 15.`\|`ITB`| :large_blue_diamond: :small_orange_diamond:

-Just ensure that visibility is off when we start open the blueprint and make sure that **Visibility** is `False` on the **Test Render** component.
+Just ensure that visibility is off when we start open the blueprint and make sure that **Visibility** is `False` on the **Text Render** component.
 Run the game and confirm that the text is now turning on when you enter the volume.

 https://user-images.githubusercontent.com/5504953/194058110-5654d6d0-f835-4d8c-aa5a-6a1df2fb989f.mp4